 In her spare time Elise is completing her Masters in Education, volunteering on a local board of a children's charity in the Eastern Bay of Plenty, building a house and looking after her toddler.

 India completed her BE (Natural Resources) from the University of Canterbury in 2016, however, has been volunteering with EWBNZ since 2014 in both programme and operational roles.
-She currently works as an Environmental Engineer with WSP Opus in Wellington.
+She currently works as a Water Resources Engineer with WSP Opus in Wellington.
 Her interests lie in potable water safety and the relationship of legislation with the practical implementation of it.

 In her Programmes Coordinator role, India works to support the team leads of EWBNZ's programmes to ensure they succeed in the individual aspirations of each programme while working in unison with parallel programmes.